How the Baconian cipher works

 - 24-letter (classic): I=J and U=V are merged to fit 24 patterns.

-- 26-letter (extended): every letter A–Z is unique.
-Pick this if you don’t want merged letters.
+- 26-letter (extended): every letter A–Z is unique and does not rely on merged symbols.

 Common decoding problems

-- Make sure the symbol you use for A and B is the same throughout.
+- Make sure the symbol you use for A and B stays consistent.

 - If the encoded message length is not a multiple of 5, the last letter may be incomplete.